neo4jrb/activegraph/docs/Introduction.rst

 Code Examples
 -------------

-With Neo4j.rb, you can use either high-level abstractions for convenience or low level APIs for flexibility.
+With ActiveGraph, you can use either high-level abstractions for convenience or low level APIs for flexibility.

 Node
 ~~~~~~~~~~